Want to Build an MVP App?

 For sure, we mentioned only the basic must-have functionality that should have been implemented to allow buyers to purchase the desired product.

 So, analyze your solution, identify the core value, and build the user flow required to make the desired action and achieve this value.
-This way, you will understand what functionality is essential for your MVP product development.
+This way, you will understand what functionality is essential for building a minimum viable product with end-users in mind.

 Well, you have conducted market research and chosen the must-have features that provide a core value proposition to your end-users.
 What’s next?